-If it is a yes for one of those questions, then this online self-paced course is for you!
+If it is a yes for one or more of those questions, then this online self-paced course is for you!

-The goal of Diversity and Inclusion (D&I) is to give everyone the chance to contribute to their organisation’s work while not suppressing or neglecting any aspect of their identity.
+The goal of D&I is to give everyone the chance to contribute to their organisation’s work while not suppressing or neglecting any aspect of their identity.

 This course aims to provide you with a theoretical background on the topic in addition to strategies and practices to use in work-related situations you are facing or might experience in the future.
 After this course you will be empowered with relevant knowledge related to D&I to apply to your daily practice as a hiring manager, as an employee and as a citizen in society.
 Through the 4 modules of the course, you will be introduced to the more critical aspects of diversity and inclusion.

 The course is hosted on Digital Society School’s virtual learning platform.

 The course is designed to allow you maximum flexibility to go through the content at your own time and pace.

 MODULE 1: Framing and ContextIn this session you will learn about one work-frame of diversity and you will put it into practice.
 You will also learn about the history of "diversity" as we know it nowadays and how it came about.
 We will examine how it developed differently in various geographical and political systems.
 The role of the feminist movement and higher education in the diversity discussion will be brought up as well.

 MODULE 2: Bias and IdentifyBias is an important element in the diversity and inclusion discussion.
 Sometimes it is the only point focused on for its importance.
 Identity gets less attention, but it is as important.
 Identity in a way is the backbone for bias when discussing diversity and inclusion.
 In this session we will learn about the relationship between bias and identity.